maevesullivan14/Maeve_Sullivan_Portfolio/README.md

 My diverse skill set, commitment to family health, and passion for research me as a valuable asset.
 In my spare time, I like to alpine ski and travel.

-You can find me on Instagram or Facebook
+You can find me on Instagram or Moodle.

 ### Education
 Pittsford Sutherland High School, Loyola University Maryland